CenterForAssessment/SGP/README.md

+# SGP

-# SGP Student Growth Percentiles and Percentile Growth Trajectories/Projections
+## Student Growth Percentiles & Percentile Growth Trajectories/Projections

 Functions to calculate student growth percentiles and percentile growth projections/trajectories for students using large scale, longitudinal assessment data.
 Functions use quantile regression to estimate the conditional density associated with each student's